Link to our HOME page

 Finally after some negotiation Leeman and his remaining three crewmen were repatriated with their fellow countrymen.
 Only 4 of the original 14 men survived to reach Batavia 4 months after the initial wrecking of their boat.

-It is most appropriate that the village of Leeman is named after this remarkable and resourceful sailor and navigator.
+It is most appropriate that the town of Leeman is named after this remarkable and resourceful sailor and navigator.
 Perhaps also appropriately a sea search and rescue base is located in the town.

 Originally known as Snag Island, the town of Leeman was gazetted in 1961.
 (One source says 1962 but the earlier date appears to be correct.).